hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 note:

-* Looks like the waiter on call today is Elmo.
+* Remember this code?
-* And here we don’t have *any* of the problems we had before.
+* Here we don’t have *any* of the problems we had before.
 * Elmo will announce the courses in exactly the right order, and if one subtask fails the remaining one(s) won’t even be started.
+* He'll be very busy, of course, but his hard work brings a lot of positives.
 * And because all work runs in the same thread, there is no risk of thread leakage.

 It becomes clear from these examples that concurrent programming would be a lot easier (and more intuitive) if the task structure used would reflect code structure, like with single-threaded code.